ericremoreynolds/excelpython/README.md

     return x.dot(y)
 ```

+![image](https://cloud.githubusercontent.com/assets/5197585/3907706/6c3a2cea-22fd-11e4-812f-41c814d1cc54.png)

-Check out the [tutorials](docs/) to help you get going.
+Check out the [tutorials](docs/) to get started!
 The only prerequisites are Excel and Python (2.6 - 3.x) with PyWin32 installed.

-![image](https://cloud.githubusercontent.com/assets/5197585/3907706/6c3a2cea-22fd-11e4-812f-41c814d1cc54.png)

 ### About ExcelPython